Vincitur/iot-blockchain-auth/README.md

 * **Algorithm:** ECDSA (Elliptic Curve Digital Signature Algorithm).
 * **Curve:** `secp256r1` (prime256v1).
 * **Rationale:** This is the native default for Hyperledger Fabric.
 It is highly optimized for the limited CPU and memory constraints of the ARM (`qemu-rpi-os-lite`) containers, generating signatures much faster and with a significantly smaller footprint than RSA.

-## 5. Agent Operating Protocol
-* **Constraint Checklist:** Every cryptographic operation proposed must be evaluated for its CPU and memory footprint on an ARM architecture.
-Avoid computationally heavy hashing where lightweight alternatives exist.
-* **Workflow:** Plan -> Document -> Execute -> Test.
-Never modify chaincode without first mapping the state changes.
-* **Testing:** Utilize the QEMU containers to trigger the API endpoints and rigorously log the time taken for the `VerifyAuthentication` chaincode function to execute.